rellermeyer/TUD-DistributedSystems/docs/report2ndMilestone.md

  **Test 12:** Initiate the protocol and commit with 4 coordinator replicas and 1 participant, where one of the coordinator replicas is nonresponsive.
  **Test 13:** Initiate the protocol and commit with 4 coordinator replicas and 1 participant, where one of the nonprimary coordinator replicas exhibits some byzantine behaviour.
  **Test 14:** Initiate the protocol and commit with 4 coordinator replicas and 1 participant, where the primary coordinator replica exhibits some byzantine behaviour.

+### Further evaluation
+We are also considering the following in performing the evaluation:
+- expanding the simulation of byzantine behaviour.
+The current implementation of byzantine behaviour only covers a fraction of the byzantine faulty space.
+Expanding this could be interesting, but simulating more byzantine behaviours would have a large impact on code complexity.
+Ultimately, we believe simulating all possible byzantine behaviours is impossible.
+If we simulate anything less, we can only prove the system is not byzantine fault tolerant, not that it is.
+It might be better to show byzantine behaviour tolerance by showing that our implementation conforms to the one described in the paper.
+- measuring throughput and latency in continuous operation.
+For this, it might be interesting to implement a commit payload, as well as running the system in some distributed fashion (giving each actor its own JVM would help to show some of the distributed difficulties/overhead).

+### Additional features
+Implementing view changes is something we're working on.